 You can configure modules to run automatically on a defined schedule, e.g., to send automatic email reminders, verify the status of follow-up tasks (e.g., by retrieving the DocuSign eSignature status), or trigger actions when specific criteria are met (e.g., first day of a quarter, a threshold is reached, or a task is overdue).

-How to Schedule a Module
+How to schedule a module

-- Click Save to activate the schedule.
+- Click Create schedule.

 Once a schedule is set, a clock icon appears next to the Live environment to indicate that it runs automatically.